gavento/gamegym/README.md

 State instances are assumed to hold the full game history (starting from an empty sequence) but you can override it and add more state information.

+Note that players are numbered 1..N, player 0 represents chance.

 The game interface is the following:

 ```python